serpent-os/serpentos.com/content/en/docs/packaging/workflow/packaging_workflow.md

 chpkg nano
 # bump the release number in the nano recipe
 just bump
+# check the difference between the local state and the upstream recipe state
+git diff
 # build the bumped nano recipe
 just build
+# check the difference between the local state and the upstream recipe state
+git status
-# move the build artifacts to the local repository
+# move the newly built .stone build artifacts to the local repository
 just mv-local
-# list the build artifacts in the local repository
+# list the build artifacts present in the local repository
 just ls-local
 ```